arangodb/docs/3.6/oasis/backups.md

 ![Backup Policy schedule](../images/oasis-backup-policy-schedule.png)

-When a new deployment is created, a default backup policy is created for it as well.
+When a new deployment is created, a default **Backup policy** is created for it as well.
 This policy will create backups every two hours.
 To edit this policy (or any policy), highlight it in the row above and hit the pencil icon.

 ![Edit Backup Policy](../images/oasis-edit-backup-policy.png)